-Once I started chatting with Gustavo Gonnet in the Particle Community boards, I began to improve my control of my balky servo.
+Once you start chatting with Gustavo Gonnet in the Particle Community boards, your servo control improves.
 Things starting looking up for Detour Flag Guy.

 That's when the code started to make sense.

-Here's what we ended up with, and Gustavo's comments.
-The servo was now firmly in my control.
+Here's what you end up with, + Gustavo's comments.
+The servo is now firmly in you rcontrol.

 // create servo object to control a servo